Last updated on : 09 Jul, 2025

 CRP, or C-reactive protein, is a protein produced by the liver in response to inflammation in the body.
 It is an acute-phase reactant, meaning that its levels increase in the blood when there is inflammation, infection, or tissue damage.
-CRP plays a vital role in the immune system by helping to clear foreign pathogens and damaged cells from the body.
-Doctors often use CRP as a biomarker to assess the level of inflammation present in a patient.
+Doctors use CRP as a biomarker to detect inflammation and monitor treatment.
+It’s often one of the first signs your immune system is responding to a problem.
 Knowing your CRP levels can provide valuable insights into your overall health and help identify potential issues that may require further investigation.

 CRP levels can rise in response to a variety of inflammatory conditions, such as: